gregfeliu/Vowel_Finder/README.md

 ## Results
 The Neural Network model and Combination model both performed equally well.
 The Hampel Filter had a significantly lower effectiveness than the other two approaches.
 Since there is little if any gain from using a combination model, a 2D neural network is the best approach used here.

+The results are presented in a [deck](https://docs.google.com/presentation/d/1E3h6cjbQvKEGE3kDF8XS36_IW0HKgu7hBuGMthUwPsc/edit?usp=sharing) that was presented as part of the Flatiron Bootcamp's Science Fair.

 ## Technologies Used
 - Jupyter Notebook
 - Python